Hi there!

 There’s a half mile trail to the Elijah Oliver cabin if you are up for it at the end of your hike.

-See more about this Smoky Mountains activity: Abrams Falls
+See more about Abrams Falls.

 20. John Cable Mill